Gravitational waves from eccentric binary neutron star mergers: Systematic biases and inadequacy of quasicircular templates: Method

 Within \TEOB{-\dali}, the initial eccentricity $e_0$ and the initial orbit-averaged frequency $f_0$ determine the initial conditions of the (Hamiltonian) equations of motion via

-where $r_0$ is the initial separation of the binary components, $p_0$ is the semi-latus rectum of the orbit (which itself is a function of $f_0$ and $e_0$) and $\zeta_0$ is the initial true anomaly, in all cases considered set to $\pi$.
-After initial conditions are determined, the \ac{eob} model evolves the system under the influence of \ac{gw} radiation reaction, which includes non-circular effects in its azimuthal component via the prescription described in App.~A of Ref.~\cite{Nagar:2024oyk}, and employs a non-zero radial component~\cite{Chiaramello:2020ehz}.
+where $r_0$ is the initial separation of the binary components, $p_0$ is the semilatus rectum of the orbit (which itself is a function of $f_0$ and $e_0$) and $\zeta_0$ is the initial true anomaly, in all cases considered set to $\pi$.
+After initial conditions are determined, the \ac{eob} model evolves the system under the influence of \ac{gw} radiation reaction, which includes noncircular effects in its azimuthal component via the prescription described in Appendix~A of Ref.~\cite{Nagar:2024oyk}, and employs a nonzero radial component~\cite{Chiaramello:2020ehz}.

-Inference (or recovery) is performed with the quasi-circular (non-eccentric) version of that model, which is consistent with \TEOB{-GIOTTO}~\cite{Nagar:2023zxh,Riemenschneider:2021ppj,Nagar:2019wds,Nagar:2018zoe}, and shares the same conservative dynamics and \acp{eom} as \TEOB{-\dali}.
-The crucial difference is that no radial radiation reaction force and non-circular effects are included in the description of the \ac{gw} flux and multipoles.
+Inference (or recovery) is performed with the quasicircular (noneccentric) version of that model, which is consistent with \TEOB{-GIOTTO}~\cite{Nagar:2023zxh,Riemenschneider:2021ppj,Nagar:2019wds,Nagar:2018zoe}, and shares the same conservative dynamics and \acp{eom} as \TEOB{-\dali}.
+The crucial difference is that no radial radiation reaction force and noncircular effects are included in the description of the \ac{gw} flux and multipoles.
 Both \ac{eob} models provide a faithful description of tidal effects up to merger \cite{Bernuzzi:2014owa,Akcay:2018yyh} and include spin precessional effects \cite{Gamba:2021ydi}.
-For non eccentric binaries, \TEOB{} implements the post-adiabatic approximation for the solution of the Hamilton equations \cite{Nagar:2018gnk} and the EOB-SPA method to efficiently obtain frequency-domain waveforms \cite{Gamba:2020ljo}.
-Both methods are key to speed-up the generation of long \ac{bns} waveforms.
+For non eccentric binaries, \TEOB{} implements the postadiabatic approximation for the solution of the Hamilton equations~\cite{Nagar:2018gnk} and the EOB-SPA method to efficiently obtain frequency-domain waveforms~\cite{Gamba:2020ljo}.
+Both methods are key to speedup the generation of long \ac{bns} waveforms.

-\subsection{Bayesian Parameter Estimation}
+\subsection{Bayesian parameter estimation}

-The \ac{pe} experiments of this work are performed by injecting eccentric \ac{bns} signals and recovering them with a full Bayesian analysis that employs the quasi-circular model described above.
+The \ac{pe} experiments of this work are performed by injecting eccentric \ac{bns} signals and recovering them with a full Bayesian analysis that employs the quasicircular model described above.
 The Bayesian analyses are performed with the MPI-parallelized {\bajes} pipeline~\cite{Breschi:2021wzr}.
 The Bayesian framework and the setup is summarized in what follows.
 We refer to Ref.~\cite{Veitch:2009hd, LIGOScientific:2019hgc} for a detailed discussion on Bayesian inference.

 In the context of \ac{gw} data analysis, the matched-filtered \ac{snr} of a template $h(t)$ with respect to the data $d(t)$ is

 where the inner product between two time series $a(t)$ and $b(t)$ is defined in the frequency space by